© Wikimedia Creative Commons

 - However, 10 closely related species have naturalised in Queensland.

-- Call 13 25 23 if you find a plant you suspect may be blue agave to seek advice on control options.
+- Phone 13 25 23 if you find a plant you suspect may be blue agave to seek advice on control options.

 - Blue agave is not a prohibited or restricted invasive plant under the Biosecurity Act 2014.
 However, by law, everyone has a general biosecurity obligation (GBO) to take reasonable and practical steps to minimise the risks associated with invasive plants and animals under their control.